anders-wartoft/LogGenerator/README.md

 Example: `-he {syslog-header}`, `-he "My custom header with date: {date:yyyyMMdd}: "`

+### Select by regex
+If you want to filter out everything but a specific part of an event, you can use the SelectFilter.
+Specify what to keep with a group in a regular expression.

+Parameters: `-se {regex with a capture group to keep}`

+Example: `-se '-(\d+}$'`

+If you have events that are formatted like this:

+`[Sat Dec 03 00:35:57.399 Usb Host Notification Apple80211Set: seqNum 5460 Total 1 chg 0 en0]`

+and for example want to extract the first word after the timestamp, you can use the following parameters:

+`-se '\.\d{3} (\S+) '`

 #### Replace by regex
 A use case is if you have a lot of nice logs, but the date is not possible to use.
 You can load the file and add a regex to find the date, then replace the date with a {date:...} variable or a static string.
 There must be a capture group in the regex.
 The text matched by the capture group will be replaced by the value.